Facebook ads for local businesses is one of the best ways for brick and mortar business owners to compete with a growing number of challenges

-Those likes and comments and share will get other people to see it in a really powerful way.
+Those likes and comments and shares will get other people to see it in a really powerful way.
 See, once it’s shared, your ad becomes a recommendation from someone’s friend, not an ad a business owner paid for.

 Now, engagement doesn’t lead to sales at the same rate as the conversion does, but we’re staying away from conversion in the beginning because that involves some higher-level tools like the Facebook pixel.

-Step 2: Target your audience
+Step 2: Target Your Audience

-Remember the example of the doggie grooming salon?
+Remember the example of the dog grooming salon?
 We talked about how it’s better to target people who live in your area and those who like dog related things on Facebook?
 That’s exactly how we’re going to think about targeting your ad (even if you aren’t a dog salon owner).